anguyenwe/anguyenwe.github.io/README.md

 - Background gradient: Change `#667eea` and `#764ba2`
 - Hover effects: Change `#667eea` in the `.link-item:hover` section

-## 📱 Features

-- ✅ Fully responsive design
-- ✅ Modern gradient background
-- ✅ Smooth hover animations
-- ✅ Mobile-friendly
-- ✅ No external dependencies
-- ✅ Fast loading
-- ✅ SEO-friendly

-## 🌐 Browser Support

-Works on all modern browsers:
-- Chrome
-- Firefox
-- Safari
-- Edge

-## 📄 License

-Feel free to use this template for your own portfolio!

-## 🤝 Contributing

-This is a simple template, but feel free to fork and customize it to your needs!

 ---

 Made with ❤️ for GitHub Pages